Top Things to do in Barcelona

 Reach the top of Montjuïc Castle

 The top of Montjuïc Castle is another of Barcelona’s artistic and cultural highlights.
 It may not seem like an attractive hill to walk up, but the views and architecture are totally worth it.
 Most of the way up, you will find electric ladders, so do not worry about getting tired.
-Once you reach the top, you can visit the National Art Museum of Catalunya.
-While visiting this museum, a 360-degree view experience is offered on top of the castle.
+Once you reach the top, you can visit the art museum called Museu Nacional d art de Catalunya.
+The castle was constructed in 1640 and it was built for military reasons to protect While visiting this museum, you can enjoy a 360-degree view on top of the castle.
 The panoramic views of the city are simply breath-taking.
 While visiting Montjuïc, another incredible experience is to take the cable car of Montjuïc.
 You will enjoy the best views of the city and experience Barcelona from the sky.

 Have fun at Tibidabo – Barcelona’s highest point